AditiShelke/Cooking-Website/README.md

 This repository contains the source code for a website that allows users to browse cooking classes and recipes.
 The site includes an about page that provides information about the website.

+## Mobile Optimization

+This website is not optimized for mobile viewing.

+Thank you for your understanding.

 ## Installation
 To install and run the website, follow these steps: